wzh19960613/clock-reader-js/README.md

 - Small size: compressed size less than 3KB
 - Concise and unambiguous: no need to learn complex template and escape syntax, directly use JavaScript's [template literals](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Template_literals)
 - Fast: about 4 times faster than `moment.js` and 10 times faster than `date-fns`.
 Test it [here](https://codepen.io/wzh19960613/pen/PoMOXLX)
-- Flexible: functional design, easy to implement various custom requirements
+- Flexible: functional design, easy to implement and use custom components

 ## Installation